 BioCryst to Present at JMP Securities Hematology & Oncology Summit

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., Dec.
-05, 2022 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq: BCRX) today announced that the company will present virtually at the JMP Securities Hematology & Oncology Summit on Wednesday, December 7, 2022, at 11:40 a.m.
+RESEARCH TRIANGLE PARK, N.C., Dec.
+05, 2022 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. BCRX today announced that the company will present virtually at the JMP Securities Hematology & Oncology Summit on Wednesday, December 7, 2022, at 11:40 a.m.
 ET.

 Links to the live audio webcast and replay of the presentation may be accessed in the Investors & Media section of BioCryst's website at http://www.biocryst.com.